aave/docs-gho/docs/developer-docs/flashmint-facilitator/GhoFlashMinter.md

 function maxFlashLoan(address token) external view override returns (uint256)
 ```

-The amount of currency available to be flashminted.
+The amount of currency available to be FlashMinted.
 GHO is the only supported token.
 Returns 0 if any other address other than GHO is passed.

 From the [`IERC3156FlashLender`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/interfaces/IERC3156FlashLender.sol#L20) interface.